cannonkeys/ck-docs/docs/bakeneko.md

 * 4xM2 screws (For the Daughterboard)
 * Hex Key (for the Screws)
 * Silicone O-ring
-* Clip-in Stabilizers (typically 4x2U and 1x6.25U)
+* Clip-in Stabilizers (typically 4x2U and 1x6.25U for Bakeneko60, and 3x2U and 1x6.25U for Bakeneko65)
 * 4 x Silicone Feet
 * Bakeneko Aluminum Case